sahinalhas/R4-new/replit.md

 ## User Preferences
 I prefer simple language and clear, concise explanations.
 I want iterative development with frequent, small updates.
 Ask before making major architectural changes or introducing new external dependencies.
 Do not make changes to the folder `node_modules` and `dist`.
 Do not make changes to the file `replit.nix` and `.replit`.

+## Recent Changes
+**October 8, 2025**: Modern design system overhaul completed with premium aesthetics, accessibility compliance, and performance optimization.

 ## System Architecture
 The application utilizes a modern full-stack architecture, emphasizing modularity and maintainability.

+- **UI/UX Decisions**: The design features a premium, award-winning website aesthetic with:
+  - **Modern Color Palette**: Sophisticated purple tones (HSL 262 80% 45%) with WCAG AAA compliant contrast (8.6:1 light mode, 6.2:1 dark mode)
+  - **Glass Morphism**: Subtle backdrop-blur effects and layered shadows for depth
+  - **Premium Typography**: Inter font with optimized tracking, leading, and font-feature-settings for enhanced readability
+  - **Smooth Animations**: GPU-optimized transitions with prefers-reduced-motion support
+  - **Responsive Spacing**: Golden ratio-based padding and container widths for balanced layouts
-- **UI/UX Decisions**: The design prioritizes a modern, responsive interface with a light purple color palette, gradient headers, icon-based statistics, and enhanced form/dialog components.
-Frontend components are organized by feature to adhere to the Single Responsibility Principle.
+  - Frontend components are organized by feature to adhere to the Single Responsibility Principle.
 - **Technical Implementations**:
     - **Frontend**: Built with React 18 and TypeScript using Vite, employing Radix UI, Tailwind CSS, and Framer Motion for styling and animations.
 Form management uses React Hook Form and Zod for type-safe validation.
 CVA is used for modular, type-safe style variants.
     - **Backend**: Express.js handles API routes and serves the frontend, with a feature-based module structure for repositories, services, and routes.